FarmBot-Docs/farmbot-software/v15/farmbot-os/intro/configurator.md

 content="If you haven't yet [selected a FarmBot model](../../docs/getting-started.md#farmbot-model) from the setup process, then FarmBot will not know which firmware version to flash to the microcontroller.
 This will result in all movement commands failing.
 If this happens, make sure you choose a FarmBot model, or manually select a firmware option from the settings panel **Firmware** section and it will be flashed to the microcontroller."
 %}

-If there is a problem with the configuration, such as an incorrect password, then the Configurator program will restart and you will see the `farmbot-xxxx` WiFi network again.
+If there is a problem with the configuration, such as an incorrect password, then the Configurator program will restart within 5 minutes and you will see the `farmbot-xxxx` WiFi network again.
 If this happens, try configuring again or consult the [troubleshooting guides](../../docs/troubleshooting.md).